TonsOfFun/TonsOfFun.github.io/src/_posts/about.md

 ---
 layout: post
 title:  Justin Bowen is TonsOfFun
+date: 2022-09-02
 datetime: September 2, 2022
-description: Born and raise on the peninsula in the San Francisco Bay Area, I was fortunate to be exposed to both business and technology at a very young age.
+description: Born and raised on the peninsula in the San Francisco Bay Area, I was fortunate to be exposed to both business and technology at a very young age.
 Video games were a huge influence on my interest in computers and programming.
 I used to play games like DOOM, Quake, Hexen, and Duke Nukem 3D at my dad's office with the tech support crew at the end of the work day.
 categories:
     - personal
 ---